Sakshi0704/E-Commerce-Application-triveous_assignment-/README.md

         GET /triv/public/all-products   :-  Get all products

   ### User and Admin URLs
+  User and Admin URLs represent endpoints that require authentication and are categorized based on the user role—either user or admin.
+These URLs often involve actions related to user accounts, authentication, or other operations that require a certain level of privilege.

         POST /triv/auth/users/signin :- User authentication
         POST /triv/auth/admins/signin   :- Admin authentication
         PUT /triv/auth/users/update-user    :- Update user information

   ### User URLs
+  User URLs are designed for actions and features that regular authenticated users can access.
+These URLs often involve operations that are relevant to individual user accounts, such as managing their shopping cart, viewing order history, or updating personal information.

         POST /triv/users/addProduct-to-cart/{productId}/{quantity} :- Add a product to the cart GET /triv/users/getAllProducts-from-cart :- Get all products from the cart PUT /triv/users/update-quantity-of-product-in-cart/{quantity} :- Update quantity of a product in the cart

    ### Admin URLs
+   Admin URLs are designed for users with administrative privileges.
+These endpoints typically involve actions that are reserved for administrators, such as managing users, adding new categories, or saving new products.

         DELETE /triv/admins/delete-user :- Delete a user
         POST /triv/admins/save-category :- Save a new category POST /triv/admins/save-product :- Save a new product